rLegacy/notes/DragonHeist/npcs.md

 ## `Xanathar`
 not a legally recognized guild, criminals

+their mark is a black circle with 10 lines radiating out of it like a wheel

 rumor has it they are feuding with the `Zhentarim`, which explains the escalating violence